Vireth4114/BTMaker/README.md

 However it will never have:
 - Code edition, I want this to be as accurate as possible to the original game, so I won't change the code
 - Adding sprites or levels instead of editing them, it really saddens me that the sprite count was hardcoded into the game

+---

+You probably need at least Java 11 to run this